Peter Called “Satan” or “adversary”

 When Yeshua told Kepha “go away hasatan”, He simply called Kepha His adversary in accomplishing His mission!
 The KJV translators over-literalized Yeshua’s statement ignoring the simple meaning of the Hebrew word satan.

-Or, we can correctly read from the Hebrew text of Matthew commonly known as Shem Tov Hebrew Matthew,
+Or, we can correctly read from Hebrew Gospel of Matthew, by George Howard, Mercer University Press, 1995, ancient Hebrew text of Matthew aka Shem-Tov’s Hebrew Matthew,

 Go away the adversary.
 Do not disobey me because you do not regard the word of El but the words of man.